Shellyspike/Primo/Primo.Office.OdfOxml.Linux_en.md

 ## Section "ODF/OXML - Tables"

-All the components listed below are added to the workspace inside the **ODF workbook** element.
+All the elements listed below are added to the workspace inside the **ODF workbook** element.
 This element establishes a connection to an application that works with ODF spreadsheets.
 The file path for the spreadsheet is specified in the element's properties.
 If the file does not exist, a new one will be created.
 The **ODF workbook** element includes the following properties:

 1. **Text**:
    - Byte array — the byte array of the document.